jefferis/gphys/README.md

 install.packages("devtools")

 library(devtools)
-# latest release
+# latest release (recommended)
 install_github("jefferis/gphys")

-# nb develop branch will typically be the most up to date since master
+# develop branch may occasionally have changes that have not been merged to master
-# is now reserved for released versions.
 install_github("jefferis/gphys@develop")
 ```